Dr. Peter Rosenbaum

 Areas of Focus

-childhood disability, family-centred service, family wellbeing in families of children with 'complicated lives', measurement and functional classification in childhood disability, promoting evidence-based services in this field.
+Childhood disability, family-centred service, child and family well-being in families of children with 'complicated lives', measurement and functional classification in childhood disability, promoting evidence-based services in this field.

 This project includes 6 systematic reviews of different rehabilitation interventions for children and youth with brain injury.
 Topics to be covered are: Hyperbaric Oxygen Therapy, Casting and Splinting, Botox, Alternative Therapies, Feeding and Behaviour Therapy.